-6.1 In order for an organization to be a compliance program to be deemed OpenChain CertifiedConforming, it-the organization must affirm that it has an Open Source managementthe program that meets the criteria described in this OpenChain Specification version 2.0.
+In order for an organization to be a Program to be deemed OpenChain CertifiedConforming Program, it the organization must affirm that it has an Open Source managementthe program that meets satisfies the criteria requirements described presented in this specification OpenChain Specification version 2.0.

-6.1.1 An document affirmingation of the existence of an Open Source management the program that meets all the requirements of this OpenChain Specification version 2.0.
+6.1.1 An document affirmingation of the existence of an Open Source management the program Program designated in requirement 1.4 that meetssatisfies all the requirements of this document, OpenChain Specification version 2.0.